NOTICE: This opinion is subject to

 Sereboff,

 though without altogether foreclosing McCutchen’s position.
+The

-erred in enforcing Mid Atlantic’s reimbursement clause
+in enforcing Mid Atlantic’s reimbursement clause “without imposing

-“without imposing various limitations” that would
+various limitations” that would “apply to truly equitable relief

-“apply to truly equitable relief grounded in principles of
+grounded in principles of subrogation.”[

-U. S., at 368 (internal quotation marks omitted).
-In
+5] 547 U. S., at 368 (internal quotation marks

-double-recovery rule, called the make-whole doctrine, trumped the
+the double-recovery rule, called the make-whole doctrine, trumped

-plan’s terms.
+the plan’s terms.
 We rebuffed that argument, explaining that the

 Sereboffs were improperly mixing and matching rules from different

 equitable boxes.
-The Sereboffs asserted a “parcel of
+The Sereboffs asserted a “parcel of equitable

-equitable defenses” available when an out-of-pocket insurer
+defenses” available when an out-of-pocket insurer brought a

-brought a “freestanding action for equitable
+“freestanding action for equitable subrogation,” not founded on a

-insured’s judgment against a third party.
+contract, to succeed to an insured’s judgment against a third

-Mid Atlantic’s reimbursement claim was “considered
+Ibid.
+But Mid Atlantic’s reimbursement claim was

-equitable,” we replied, because it sought to enforce a
+“considered equitable,” we replied, because it sought to enforce a

 “ lien based on agreement ”—

-a lien imposed independent of contract by virtue of equitable
+independent of contract by virtue of equitable

 subrogation.[